An Interview with Mia Harvey, Bryn Mawr College’s Student Engagement Coordinator

 What is your favorite part of being the Student Engagement Coordinator?

-MH: It’s cheesy but it is working with the students.
+MH: It’s cheesy, but it is working with the students.
 It’s so exciting to have students come in and tell you what they’re planning and what they’re thinking about doing.
-A new club getting formed is so exciting for me, to help guide them through that process and getting to see them flourish.
+A new club getting formed is so exciting for me, to help guide them through that process and see them flourish.
 I love when students come in and tell me about what’s going on in their lives and how excited they are because they got a job offer, or they’re exploring a new path, or they found something that they love to do… or even just like they went to a movie that weekend and it was exciting.
 It truly is just being student-facing and working with students one-on-one.